WBTW: History

 The station has always been a CBS affiliate, but carried some ABC shows until WPDE-TV (channel 15) signed-on in 1980.
-The Shotts sold most of their media holdings in 1984, with their two remaining television stations, WBTW and KIMT in Mason City, Iowa going to Spartanburg-based Spartan Radiocasting Corporation (later Spartan Communications), the founding owners of fellow CBS affiliate WSPA-TV.
+The Shotts sold most of their media holdings in 1984, with their two remaining television stations, WBTW and KIMT in Mason City, Iowa, going to Spartanburg-based Spartan Radiocasting Corporation (later Spartan Communications), the founding owners of fellow CBS affiliate WSPA-TV.
 In the late-1980s and early-1990s, it branded itself on-air as the "Best of Two Worlds" playing off the "BTW" in its call letters.
 In 2000, Spartan merged with Media General.

 From 1995 to 2000, WBTW served as the de facto CBS affiliate for parts of the Wilmington market because former affiliate WJKA-TV switched to Fox and became WSFX-TV.
 That market got another CBS affiliate in 2000 when WILM-LP (now WILM-LD) picked up the affiliation.
 However, WBTW still served some parts of the Wilmington area that did not receive the low-powered WILM signal over-the-air or on cable.
 This ended in 2017 when WWAY acquired the CBS affiliation for its second digital subchannel.
 After being known as "TV 13" for most of its history, this station re-branded itself as "News 13" in 2002.
 WBTW's broadcasts became digital-only, effective June 12, 2009.

 On May 2, 2011, a letter was submitted to the FCC requesting that WBTW be authorized to abandon its channel 13 frequency (213 MHz) and move to channel 41 (635 MHz), and transmit a non-directional signal with a strength of 1 million watts—equivalent to 5 million watts in analog (it is 316,000 watts on channel 13).
 The letter also requested that the height of the transmitter elements on the tower be the same as now on channel 13.
 This was never acted upon by the FCC and WBTW remains on channel 13.

 On January 27, 2016, Media General announced that it had entered into a definite agreement to be acquired by Nexstar Broadcasting Group for $4.6 billion.
 The combined company would be called Nexstar Media Group and own 171 stations (including WBTW).
 The deal was completed on January 17, 2017.

-Programming

-Syndicated programming

-Syndicated programming on WBTW includes Dr. Phil, Jeopardy!, and Wheel of Fortune (co-hosted by North Myrtle Beach native Vanna White).